Generative AI Projects For Beginners

 Example

-- Useful when collecting new data is difficult.
+- Reduces the need for collecting new data

 Synthetic Data Creation